offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

    }
    ```

+   That is, `edge_count(v1)` counts the internal edge ...

+    * (i0,i1) 3 times, which is the number of nodes it leads to: [v5, v4, v3].
-   Similarly, notice how the count of each internal edge walked is consistent with the number of leaf nodes it leads to.
-For example, in the diagram above, internal edge (i1,i2) separates the tree into two sub-trees where the...
+    * (i1,i2) 2 times, which is the number of nodes it leads to: [v4, v3].

+   Breaking an internal edge divides a tree into two sub-trees.
+In the case of (i1,i2), the tree separates into two sub-trees where the...

    * i1 side has 4 leaf nodes: [v0, v1, v2, v5].
    * i2 side has 2 leaf nodes: [v4, v3].